 TOTAL: 12,190 Dth

+Duluth shall pay maximum Tariff rates, all applicable surcharges, and all applicable fuel use and unaccounted for on Contract #22160.

 Contract #2.

-Duluth shall pay the discounted Tariff TFX monthly reservation rate from January through December on Contract #103329 of $1.1213 per Dth.
-Duluth shall also pay a commodity rate equal to the minimum Tariff commodity rate provided for in the Tariff.
-These rates include the applicable Annual Charge Adjustment (ACA), the Gas Research Institute (GRI) surcharge and the System Balancing Adjustment (SBA) surcharge.
-Duluth shall also pay the Carlton Surcharge, any applicable fuel use and unaccounted for, and any other FERC approved surcharges that are made effective after the effective date of this Agreement and applicable to the service provided hereunder.
+Duluth shall align volumes on TFX Contract #106193 such that the winter (Nov. - Mar.)
+MDQ shall be 826 Dth per day.
+The winter primary delivery point shall be (POI 3059) Zone E/F Duluth.
+The winter primary receipt points and volumes shall be:

+POI 192 Ventura 1,179 Dth

+Duluth shall maximum Tariff rates, all applicable surcharges, and all applicable fuel use and unaccounted for on Contract #106193.

+Contract #3.

 Duluth shall align and maintain volumes on Contract #103329 such that the winter (Nov. - Mar.)
 MDQ shall be 18,712 Dth per day.
 The winter primary delivery point shall be (POI 3059) Zone E/F Duluth.
 The winter primary receipt point shall be (POI 388) GRLKS/NNG Carlton.

 Duluth shall align and maintain volumes on Contract #103329 such that the summer (Apr. - Oct.)
 MDQ shall be 12,190 Dth per day.
 The summer primary delivery point shall be (POI 3059) Zone E/F Duluth.
 The summer primary receipt point shall be (POI 388) GRLKS/NNG Carlton.

+Duluth shall pay a discounted Tariff TFX monthly reservation rate from January through December on Contract #103329 of $1.1213 per Dth.
+Duluth shall also pay a commodity rate equal to the minimum Tariff commodity rate provided for in the Tariff.
+These rates include the applicable Annual Charge Adjustment (ACA), the Gas Research Institute (GRI) surcharge and the System Balancing Agreement (SBA) surcharge.
+Duluth shall also pay the Carlton Surcharge, any applicable fuel use and unaccounted for, and any other FERC approved surcharges that are made effective after the effective date of this Agreement and applicable to the service provided hereunder.

-The maximum Tariff reservation and commodity rates will be applicable for all discounted entitlement for the entire month in which any alternate receipt or delivery point, except as provided below for Duluth’s Firm Deferred Storage account using POI 98 Ogden Def.
+The maximum Tariff reservation and commodity rates will be applicable for all discounted entitlement for the entire month in which any receipt or delivery point other than the GRLKS/NNG Carlton receipt point or the Duluth Zone E/F delivery point, except as provided below for Duluth’s Firm Deferred Storage account using POI 98 Ogden Def.
 Delivery, is utilized (i.e., no discount will be applied in any month for the entire firm entitlement if any volumes are sourced from any receipt point other rather than GLKS/NNG Carlton or any volumes are delivered to any point other than Duluth Zone E/F.)